-Next door to a mosque, and in the heart of studentland, Nile Valley has been doing cheap and filling food for nearly two decades.
-It serves tasty Sudanese and Middle Eastern cuisine, and keeps the prices down – expect falafel and baba ganoush wraps, rich tagines, spicy Egyptian lamb molokhia, chicken wings, tabbouleh or fish curry.
+Next door to a mosque, and in the heart of studentland, Nile Valley has been churning out cheap and filling food for nearly two decades.
+It serves tasty Sudanese and Middle Eastern cuisine, and keeps the prices down – expect falafel and baba ghanoush wraps, rich tagines, spicy Egyptian lamb molokhia, chicken wings, tabbouleh and fish curry.

-From 5pm (and 12.30pm on Saturdays and Sundays) Origano serves up excellent, well-priced antipasto, pasta and pizza.
-The pizza dough and bread is made in-house and is probably the main pull here; pizzas are nicely thin, topped with gorgeous cuts of prosciutto, spicy sausage and salty olives, and available in three sizes (starting from £6.95).
+From 5pm (and 12.30pm on Saturdays and Sundays) Origano serves up excellent, well-priced antipasti, pasta and pizza.
+The pizza dough is made in-house and is probably the main pull here; pizzas are crispily thin, topped with gorgeous cuts of prosciutto, spicy sausage and salty olives, and available in three sizes (starting from £6.95).

 Highlights of the Ting Thai menu (and there are many) include succulent marinated chicken dish gai cha plu and the nam tok nua, a fresh, spicy take on the traditional Thai beef salad.
 Although it’s the same menu throughout the day, prices and portions go up slightly at night, so expect to pay anything from £4 to £9 as the day progresses.

-This noodle bar invites you to tailor-make your order from a selection of ho fun, ramen, udon, egg or rice noodles, then add duck, vegetables, tofu, pork, chicken or beef.
-Throw in three bits of colour and roughage, customise things with options of chillis, spring onions or coriander, and finally pick from one of ten sauces.
+This noodle bar invites you to tailor your order based on a selection of ho fun, ramen, udon, egg or rice noodles, then add duck, vegetables, tofu, pork, chicken or beef.
+Throw in three bits of colour and roughage, customise things with options of chilli, spring onion or coriander, and finally pick from one of ten sauces.
 One of these paper Chinese takeaway boxes filled to the brim will set you back an overdraft-friendly £5.60.

-Modern décor and a decent buzz make this friendly bistro an obvious pit-stop for local professionals and hungry neighbours, keen to indulge the tasty à la carte or very reasonable lunch or early evening menus.
-Fish features on the menu, but by no means dominates it – there are some tasty meat options too, plus some surprisingly original dishes for vegetarians.
+Modern décor and a decent buzz make this friendly bistro an obvious pit-stop for local professionals and hungry neighbours, keen to explore the excellent à la carte and very reasonable ‘lunch and early evening’ set menus.
+Fish features heavily, but by no means dominates – there are some fantastic meat options too, plus some surprisingly original vegetarian offerings.

 A full belly, and change from a fiver.
 That’s the main draw of The Mosque Kitchen – a no-frills, queue-up-with-a-tray canteen-style set-up, with plastic cutlery and plastic plates.
 The owners aren’t angling for anything more ambitious than filling up their customers with cheap and tasty Indian food – and the curry is good, so, as mission statements go, they deliver.

-With its turquoise shop front and neon sign glowing the words ‘Halal, Indo-Pak, East Indian and Kebabs’ in the window, Kebab Mahal’s been a student favourite for decades because of its low prices and filling platefuls.
-Most of the main courses (mostly lamb and chicken dishes, with one or two fish dishes and a good range of vegetarian options) come in around a fiver (rice and naan bread are extra), and are best enjoyed with a glass of mango lassi.
+With its turquoise frontage and neon sign glowing with the words ‘Halal, Indo-Pak, East Indian and Kebabs’ in the window, Kebab Mahal’s been a student favourite for decades thanks to its low prices and filling platefuls.
+Most of the main courses (mainly lamb and chicken dishes, with one or two fish and a good range of vegetarian options) come in at around a fiver – rice and naan bread cost extra – and are best enjoyed with a glass of mango lassi.

-The curry laksa soup here is filed under a section of the menu called ‘Big Bowl’ – and they’re not messing around.
+The curry laksa soup here is filed under a menu section titled ‘Big Bowl’ – and they’re not messing around.
 For £6.30, steaming troughs of slippery noodles, prawns, chicken pieces, tofu, bean sprouts and crab sticks come in bottomless quantities.
 Not to be confused with its equally delightful sister restaurant Kampung Ah Lee on Clerk Street.